RebelIT/ansible-piMetrics/README.md

-# piMetrics
+# ansible-piMetrics
-Grafana with InfluxDB on RaspberryPi
+ansible for installing Grafana with InfluxDB on RaspberryPi

 ## All projects
 ### Secrets: